pizzaazzip/textpad-editor/README.md

 + Minor tweaks to OS platform files (Linux, Mac and Windows).
 + You can now drag files to the Textpad window to open them.
 + Changed the way that Textpad calculated the numbers of words to a more efficient one.

+**0.8.1**

++ Fixed a bug where the quotation marks without nothing inside ("") would not be highlighted.
++ Fixed an issue where the application would not launch on Mac OS X.
++ Minor bug fixes.